Medical Emergencies in the Dental Setting

 - Prepare your team to recognize signs of urgent/emergent situations.
 Ensure that each employee has the appropriate level of training in life support and pharmacology of anxiolytics and sedatives.

-- Assign all emergency-related tasks to individual staff members and have a back-up plan for staff absences.
+- Assign all emergency-related tasks—such as retrieving emergency supplies, checking patient vital signs, and calling 911—to individual staff members.
+Have a backup plan for staff absences.

-- Perform and document routine checks on medical emergency supplies and medication inventory, including expiration dates and battery life as applicable.
+- Perform and document routine checks on emergency medical supplies and medication inventory.
+This should include monitoring expiration dates and battery life as applicable.

-- Perform emergency drills and mock-ups for all types of medical, behavioral and physical situations.
+- Perform emergency drills and simulation training for all types of medical and behavioral emergency situations.

-- Follow your state laws and dental board’s recommendations regarding disclosure after negative incidences occur.
+- Follow your state laws, dental board requirements, and malpractice carrier’s recommendations regarding reporting and disclosure after an adverse event.